Is Sam Altman leaving OpenAI?

 Q: Who is Sam Altman?

 Sam Altman is a renowned entrepreneur and former president of Y Combinator, a startup accelerator.
-He joined OpenAI in 2019 as its CEO and has been actively involved in shaping the organization’s mission.
+He joined OpenAI in 2019 as its CEO.

 Q: Why is Sam Altman’s departure significant?